marknagy14/marknagy14/README.md

 🎓 I am **Mark Nagy**, a student at the **Faculty of Engineering, Ain Shams University**.
 Mobile applications developer using **Flutter**, future embedded systems/Autosar software engineer.

 👨‍💻 I enjoy contributing to projects and have participated in several.
-I am enthusiastic about learning new technologies and proficient in using **JAVA, C, C++, Dart, Python, Assembly**.
-I have experience dealing with microcontrollers like **TIVA-C TM4C123GH6PM(ARM), RaspberryPi, and ATMEGA32 (AVR)**.
+I am enthusiastic about learning new technologies and proficient in using **JAVA, C, C++, Dart, Python**.
+I have experience dealing with microcontrollers like **TIVA-C TM4C123GH6PM, RaspberryPi, and ATMEGA32**.

 🎸 Outside the world of tech, I enjoy pushing myself to develop new skills.
 My hobbies range from sports, music, to spending time with kids.